-\subsection{Discussion on the number of inner iterations $K_t$ and the window size $w$:}
+\subsubsection{Discussion on the number of inner iterations and the window size}

 As mentioned before, by using inner gradient descent multiple times, we are able to get more information from each inner function and obtain a tight bound for the dynamic regret in terms of $Y_{p,T}$.
-However, according to our analysis in Theorem~\ref{thm:dynamic:strong:B-OGD} and Theorem~\ref{thm:dynamic:convex:B-OGD}, even for sufficiently large $K_t$ and $w>1$, the dynamic regret bound can only be improved by a constant factor.
-In fact, by comparing \eqref{eqn:rhochoic} and \eqref{eqn:c:rhochoic}, we see that $~~K_t=\left\lceil 0.5(\kappa_g+1)\log \rho^{-2}_t\right\rceil$ with $\rho_t= O(1/t^2)$ and $O(1)$ give similar regret bound in terms of $O(Y_{2,T})$; albeit with different constants.
-A related question is whether we can reduce the value of $K_t$ by using for example smoothness of $\nabla y_{t}(\m{x})$ similar to the offline bilevel optimization~\cite{chen2021closing} or adopting more advanced optimization techniques, such as the acceleration or momentum-type gradient methods for both inner and outer updates~\cite{nesterov2003introductory}.
-These are open problems to us, and will be investigated as a future work.
+However, according to our analysis in Theorems~\ref{thm:dynamic:strong:B-OGD} and~\ref{thm:dynamic:convex:B-OGD}, even for sufficiently large $K_t$ and $w>1$, the dynamic regret bound can only be improved by a constant factor.
+A related question is whether we can reduce the value of $K_t$ by using, for example, the smoothness of $\nabla \m{y}_{t}(\m{x})$, similar to offline bilevel optimization~\citep{chen2021closing}, or by adopting more advanced optimization techniques, such as acceleration or momentum-type gradient methods for both inner and outer updates~\citep{nesterov2003introductory}.
+These are open problems for us and will be investigated as future work.